 Do you live or work in Koreatown?

 Yes, I live and work in Koreatown.
 My house is right in front of the Oriental Mission Church, located on Western & Elmwood Ave.
 The reason why I came to Koreatown is because my sister-in-law was already living here.
-As for my job, I am a co-owner and hairstylist at Tiji Hair Salon located on Western & Rosewood Ave.
+As for my job, I am a co-owner and hairstylist at Tiji Hair Salon located on Western and Rosewood Avenue.
 As soon as I graduated high school in Korea, I looked for a steady job.
 After long consideration, I chose to be a hairstylist because I thought that it was the safest and easiest.
 When living in Korea, I worked with more than 20-30 people at one hair salon for almost ten years.
 And, when I immigrated to America, I worked at a hair salon, located in Koreatown (6th St.& Harvard) called Kaju Hair.Com for two to three years for experience, and I created my own business with a good friend that also used to work there.

 I wanted to open my business and not work under someone else’s.
 Opening my own business would give me more benefits and provide clients with excellent customer service.
 When I first opened up my hair salon, I was worried that I wouldn’t get any customers because not many customers would trust a new business without any reviews.